Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 • Beware of unknown devices requesting to pair: Sometimes gaining access to a device can be as easy as asking permission to enter.
 Be aware that some hackers will simply attempt to gain access through old-fashioned pairing straight to your device.
 Always decline pairing requests from unknown devices.

-• Change Bluetooth settings to “not discoverable”: While there are some attacks that can still be performed while your device is not discoverable, they are increasingly rare as security updates roll out.
-By setting your Bluetooth to “not discoverable,” you are severely limiting the means by which hackers can access your device.
+• Change Bluetooth settings to “not discoverable”: While some attacks can still be performed while your device is not discoverable, they are increasingly rare as security updates roll out.
+By setting your Bluetooth to “not discoverable,” you are severely limiting how hackers can access your device.

 • Don’t share sensitive information: This is especially true when out in public or in crowded environments.
 Any personal data such as bank information, photos, or passwords should only be shared at home or on a known safe network.